-Kettering: Saju Chelavalel admits murdering nurse and children
+Kettering: Saju Chelavalel admits murdering wife and children

 - Published

-A man has admitted murdering an NHS nurse and her two young children.
+A man has admitted murdering his wife and their two children.

 Anju Asok, 35, Jeeva Saju, six, and Janvi Saju, four, were found with serious injuries at Saju Chelavalel's home in Kettering on 15 December last year.